This article has links to products and services we love, which we may make commission from.

 As far as 3G, 4G and 5G connectivity goes, it is dependent on the area you are visiting at the time.

-You should wait until you are at your accommodation to upload those photos to social media, it will save a lot of frustration.
+It would be best if you waited until you are at your accommodation to upload those photos to social media, it will save a lot of frustration.

 Parking in Scotland

 Failure to do this will result in fines being issued, and rental companies will make you pay these fines.
-Some car parks have an online/app payment system too.

 If you are able to find a space at the side of the road, make sure you are not on double yellow lines or a single yellow line.

-This can result in fines, a parking ticket or even being clamped.
+This can result in fines, a parking ticket, or even being clamped.

 Again, your car hire company will expect you to pay for these.